 On the Oracle side the parsing workload was generated with the script here below:

 -- now manually start perf stack trace collection at OS level

 Note a simpler version of this could be to just to run an 'explain plan' of the statement under study (select count(*) from dba_source in this example), however that would include also the work done to insert into the plan_table:

 Some hints on how to read the graphs and interpret the Oracle function names can be found in the article "Flame Graphs for Oracle"

 An additional link with pointer on how to understand stack traces for Oracle parsing operations can be found in Tanel's blog

 The author has demonstrated the use of stack sampling with perf and flame graph visualization for investigating the Oracle Optimizer and how its operations have evolved across major Oracle versions.
 Notably the 12c Optimizer shows in the example under study a longer and more complex code path for parsing than 11g Optimizer.
 This has been traced and explained by the new 12c feature of adaptive optimization working together with SQL Plan Directives to provide dynamic statistics at parse time.

-Credits: Brendan Gregg for Flame Graphs and Tanel Poder for publishing extensive work and examples on using stack trace analysis for Oracle troubleshooting.
+Credits to Brendan Gregg for Flame Graphs and to Tanel Poder for publishing extensive work and examples on using stack trace analysis for Oracle troubleshooting.